 Next let's add a label that says "Hello World!" on top of that.
-We're going to use the built-in Terminal Font.
-In this example, we won't be doing any scaling because of the small resolution compared to some of the other displays, so we'll add the label directly the main group.
-If we were scaling, we would have used a subgroup.
+We're going to use the built-in Terminal Font and scale it up by a factor of two.
+To scale the label only, we will make use of a subgroup, which we will then add to the main group.

-Labels are centered vertically, so we'll place it at 64 for the Y coordinate, and around 30 pixels make it appear to be centered horizontally, but if you want to change the text, change this to whatever looks good to you.
-Let's go with some yellow text, so we'll pass it a value of 0xfffff00.
+Labels are centered vertically, so we'll place it at 40 for the Y coordinate, and around 11 pixels make it appear to be centered horizontally, but if you want to change the text, change this to whatever looks good to you.
+Let's go with some yellow text, so we'll pass it a value of OxFFFF00.

 '''

+text_group = displayio.Group(max_size=10, scale=2, x=11, y=40)

 text = "Hello World!"

-text_area = label.Label(terminalio.FONT, text=text, color=0xFFFF00, x=30, y=64)
+text_area = label.Label(terminalio.FONT, text=text, color=0xFFFF00)

-splash.append(text_area)
+text_group.append(text_area) # Subgroup for text scaling

+splash.append(text_group)

 '''